 Other parties that are involved can include the deceased’s family and people directly involved in the lead up to the fatality and the fatality itself.
-These parties are known as “proper interested persons” (PIP’s) and have the right to ask questions of the witnesses and to have legal representation.
+These parties are known as “properly interested persons” (PIP’s) and have the right to ask questions of the witnesses and to have legal representation.

 In respect to workplace deaths, the inquest must have a jury.
 In these inquest’s the Coroner decides on the procedures and all matters involving the law.
 The jury will decide on a verdict after hearing all the evidence.

-A Coroner or a jury cannot blame someone for a death and cannot decide on criminal or civil liability.
+A Coroner or a jury cannot blame someone for death and cannot decide on criminal or civil liability.
 However, the decision known as “conclusion of death” can make it clear that the death was caused by neglect or a specific failing.

-This in turn may be used to establish criminal or civil liability in other legal proceedings.
+This, in turn, may be used to establish criminal or civil liability in other legal proceedings.